-Whether through team chat or updates via Kanban boards, you don’t have to wait around for answers.
+Whether it's through team chat or updates via Kanban boards, tools empowering real-time communication mean you and your team don’t have to wait around for answers.
 Instead, you can create a communication culture that eliminates bottlenecks and keeps project participants in the loop.

 Consolidate your team’s communication and document all of it

-Remember what we said about the importance of documentation?
-From initial requirements to requests and updates, consolidating the entire project life cycle from the proposal to the end result.
+It's important to consolidate and document the entire project life cycle — from the initial proposal to the end result.

 Developing an internal communications strategy is a game-changer for busy teams that struggle with deadlines and accountability.
-With a tool like Teamwork, each step of project progress is visual and easy to understand at a glance.
+With a tool like Teamwork, each step of project progress is presented visually and easy to understand at a glance.

 For IT teams working with clients, it's even more essential to streamline communication by knowing where the request came from in the first place.
 Teamwork makes it easy to see who's making the request — your team or the client.

 Use schedule breakdowns and forecasts to monitor milestones

 Speaking of visuals, having an actual roadmap of your project progress is helpful for managing both your expectations and those of your stakeholders.